netraju/go-sample-contacts/readme.md

 * TODO / Suggestions
     * ORM with repository pattern to handle db operations.
     * Logging fo requests/responses to capture errors,
-    * Stored procedure to miniming roundtrips, leverage query compilation & make db calls efficient
+    * Stored procedure to minimizing round-trips, leverage query compilation & make db calls efficient
     * if this API is only mean from fewer clients, it can have CORS headers match too

 ### To Run